Editor’s Note: This post was originally published in March 2, 2017 and has been revamped and updated for accuracy and comprehensiveness.

 Amusement parks are a place where families can enjoy spending time together, taking in the rides, shows, and corn dogs.
 What we don’t always realize when we’re there is that it takes a lot of time and effort to own and operate one of them.
 If you own an amusement park or any other type of business, there are a few things that you need to know to make your business stand out from the rest of the competition.
-With the right theme park marketing strategy, your amusement park will be next summer’s big hit.
+With the right amusement park marketing strategy, your theme park will be next summer’s big hit.

-- A Theme for Your Theme Park Marketing Strategy
+A Theme for Your Theme Park Marketing Strategy

 Amusement parks are often focused on a specific theme for each ride, store, kiosk, or waiting area.
 Do the same with your business as a whole.
 Use storytelling to explain your niche in multiple ways to potential customers.
 Your leadership team should tell a unique brand story that draws in customers.
 It doesn’t have to be Disney caliber, but something that makes your theme park themed is a good place to start.

 If a ride at the theme park suddenly stops working, the repair crew has to spring into action to get it back up and running right away.
 Any delay could mean injuries or even deaths.
 Do you have emergency protocols in place?
 What do you do to assist your current customers?
 How quickly are you able to resolve the problem?

 Anticipate Infrastructure Changes

 At some point along the way, a theme park will end up having to demolish an older ride.
 Whether it be that no one is riding it anymore or the technology is just too old, things happen.
 Planning for this protects overhead and paves the way for something better to come into the equation.
 Just as traditional business owners must plan to eliminate certain products from the shelves, so too much amusement park owners.
 It might not be a fun project to anticipate, but it’s a smart business decision.

 2. Marketing Your Theme Park with Your Website